My Role

 Making the Easy Difficult

 For enterprise marketing and data analyst teams, event tracking on their apps and websites is a key component into gaining insights into their user base.
 This enables customized experiences, detailed usage metrics, and the ability to connect to downstream services in the data pipeline.
+However, there were a few key problems derailing Event setup:

 The Challenge